Motion of water monomers reveals a kinetic barrier to ice nucleation on graphene

-[ \begin{@twocolumnfalse} \oldmaketitle \textbf{The interfacial behaviour of water remains a central question to fields as diverse as protein folding and surface wetting\cite{nicholls1991,scatena2001}.
-Much of our existing knowledge concerning the microscopic motion comes from computational simulation\cite{tocci2014,ma2015} but the dynamics of molecules, on an atomic scale, is largely unexplored by experiment.
-Here we present experimental results that provide a detailed insight into the behaviour of water monomers on a graphene surface.
-We show that motion occurs by activated hopping on a primitive lattice that corresponds to the centres of the graphene hexagons.
-The motion is remarkable because of a strong signature for cooperative behaviour due to repulsive forces between the monomers.
-The repulsive forces enhance the monomer lifetime ($t_m \approx 2$ s at $T_S = 125$ K), providing a precursor gaseous phase that precedes the nucleation of ice islands and, in turn, provides the opportunity for our experiments to be performed.
-The initial stages of ice growth are generally believed to be dominated by attractive interactions through hydrogen-bonding.
-Our evidence provides an alternative perspective and suggests that, at least in some cases, nucleation on surfaces may be a process that is kinetically hindered.\\} \end{@twocolumnfalse} ]
+\textbf{The interfacial behaviour of water remains a central question to fields as diverse as protein folding, friction and ice formation\cite{nicholls1991,rausch2013}.
+While the structural and dynamical properties of water at interfaces differ strongly from those in the bulk, major gaps in our knowledge at the molecular level still prevent us from understanding these ubiquitous chemical processes.
+Information concerning the microscopic motion of water comes mostly from computational simulation\cite{tocci2014,ma2015} but the dynamics of molecules, on the atomic scale, is largely unexplored by experiment.
+Here we present experimental results combined with ab initio calculations to provide a detailed insight into the behaviour of water monomers on a graphene surface.
+We show that motion occurs by activated hopping on the graphene lattice.
+The dynamics of water diffusion displays remarkably strong signatures of cooperative behaviour due to repulsive forces between the monomers.
+The repulsive forces enhance the monomer lifetime ($t_m \approx 3$\,s at $T_S = 125$\,K) in a \textit{free-gas} phase that precedes the nucleation of ice islands and, in turn, provides the opportunity for our experiments to be performed.
+Our results give a unique molecular perspective of barriers to ice nucleation on material surfaces, providing new routes to understand and potentially control the more general process of ice formation.\\[0cm] } {\rule{\textwidth}{1pt}} \end{@twocolumnfalse} ]